+But Why is Speed so Important?The importance of a fast website has been researched over and over again.
+Sites which are not fast enough create a negative perception, with the actual loading time of a site significantly affecting the conversion rates of websites.
 As the loading time gets higher and higher, the conversion rate goes down significantly, with the optimum conversion rate happening at a page load time of 2.4 seconds.

 How a CDN’s Infrastructure Speeds Up Your SiteThere are a few reasons why your website could be slow:

 - your shared hosting server is overwhelmed and responds slowly;